-I am also closely involved with scrutinising the Higher Education and Research Bill - you can find out more here.
+I've also been closely involved with scrutinising the Higher Education and Research Bill - you can find out more here.

 Opposing tuition fee rises